Building applications for execute-only memory

 To build an application with code in execute-only memory:

-Compile your C or C++ code using the
+Compile your C or C++ code or assemble your ARM assembly code using the

 To keep code and data in separate sections, the compiler disables the placement of literal pools inline with code.

 The assembler faults any attempts to define data in an

 Specify the memory map to the linker using either of the following:

 armlink --xo-base=0x8000 test.o -o test.axf